SFX

 3. Request from another library

-If an article is not available online or in print (at a Ghent University library), you can request an interlibrary loan or ILL from another library.
+If an article isn't available online or in print (at a Ghent University library), you can request an interlibrary loan (ILL) from another library.
 Caution: this is a paying service!
 Find out more about the prices here .

-When you click the link “From any library worldwide (paying service),” a filled in request form will appear.
-You will need to log in using your UGent account.
-Check the box that you "understand ILL is a paying service" and click "request".
-The library will process your request and you will receive the article in your mailbox.
-You will also receive a separate mail with a link to pay the fee online.
+When you click the link 'From any library worldwide (paying service)', a filled in request form will appear.
+You'll need to log in using your UGent account.
+Check the box that you 'understand ILL is a paying service' and click 'Request'.
+The library will process your request and you'll receive the article in your mailbox.
+You'll also receive a separate mail with a link to pay the fee online.

 screenshot of redirection via SFX button (not available at Ghent University)